 Your digital files face more threats than you might think.
 The most common is hardware failure—your computer or external hard drive simply stops working.
 Then there’s human error, like accidentally deleting a folder.
 More serious threats include theft, physical damage from a fire or flood, and even cyberattacks like ransomware that can lock you out of your own files.
 Each of these scenarios can lead to permanent data loss if you don't have a secure backup stored in a separate, safe location.

-The 3-2-1 Rule: A Simple Strategy for Protecting Your Files
+The 3-2-1 Rule: A Simple Backup Strategy That Works

 Once you’ve taken the wonderful step of digitizing your family’s history, the next crucial task is to protect those precious files.
 It can feel a little overwhelming, but there’s a simple, industry-standard method that makes it manageable: the 3-2-1 rule.
 It might sound technical, but it’s really just a straightforward framework for making sure your memories are safe from just about any mishap.
 Think of it as your digital safety net.
 By following this strategy, you can rest easy knowing the home movies and photos you preserved are secure for generations to come.